harness/developer-hub/docs/security-testing-orchestration/use-sto/set-up-sto-pipelines/download-images-from-private-registry.md

    * `no_proxy`  — A comma-separated list of hosts to bypass the proxy

+3. If you're setting up a SaaS-based scanner that supports proxy configurations via CLI arguments, you can add a **Settings** field to specify these arguments.
+Use `tool_args` for the key:
+   - `tool_args` = `proxy-arg-1=valOne proxy-arg-1=valTwo`

-3. If you specified a `USER` in the Dockerfile for your scan image, configure the scan step to run as the user:
+4. If you specified a `USER` in the Dockerfile for your scan image, configure the scan step to run as the user:

    1. Open the scanner step and expand **Additional Configuration**.